arellanojeremypaul/live-caption-saver/README.md

 - **C++**: Core language used for high-performance real-time text capture.
 - **Chrome API**: To capture Chrome's Live Captions data.

-## 🛠️ Contributing

-Contributions are welcome!
-Fork this repository, create a new branch, and submit a pull request.

 ## 📝 License

 This project is licensed under the MIT License.